-Residents who are getting a new glass recycling collection and a new garden waste collection will be provided with a free recycling box and lid and a free 180 litre green wheeled bin.
-These were delivered week commencing 20 March 2017.
-Please contact us if you have not received yours.
+Residents who are getting a new glass recycling collection and a new garden waste collection have been provided with a free recycling box and lid and a free 180 litre green wheeled bin.

 A small quantity of recycling boxes, lids and nets will also be available to other households affected by the day changes, to help encourage recycling.
 We are delivering boxes to residents who have requested them and will also be arranging locations where a supply of boxes will be available for residents to pick up.

 We have a limited quantity of recycling boxes, lids and nets which are available for residents who are affected by the service changes.
 Please contact us to request containers and they will be delivered to you.